-Woo Hoo Witchy Woman…
+Woo Hoo, Witchy Woman

-Woo Hoo Witchy Woman she got the moon in her eye…
+Woo Hoo, Witchy Woman, she got the moon in her eye…

 Hi Witchy friends, I would like to share an excerpt about my meeting with one of the witches somewhere at the beginning of my initiation into the sorcerer’s world.
-The witches helped me to bring my ability to consciously dream on full capacity and made me aware of the connection between dreaming and sexual energy.
+The witches helped me to bring my ability to consciously dream to full capacity and made me aware of the connection between dreaming and sexual energy.

-And don’t forget, in the dream world anything is possible.
-Under the guidance of my mentor the sorcerer Running Deer I made the impossible possible and even managed to transform into an elf.
+And don’t forget, in the dream world, anything is possible.
+Under the guidance of my mentor, the sorcerer Running Deer, I made the impossible possible and even managed to transform into an elf.

-“I am about to depart, when out of the corner of my eye, my attention is drawn toward a group of women.
+“I am about to depart when out of the corner of my eye, my attention is drawn toward a group of women.
 Hanging around looking bored, it seems like they have been waiting for the bus for ages.

 I dig my heels in the ground.
 “Whoa, hold on a minute.”
-I stop the eagle who was about to take me to the wind direction, pointed at by the woman in the street.
+I stopped the eagle who was about to take me to the wind direction, pointed at by the woman in the street.

-One of them is tall and slender, her grey-blond hair is cut in an elegant bob and she is fashionably dressed.
-She has a natural elegance and she emanates life-wisdom without being pedantic.
+One of them is tall and slender, her grey-blond hair is cut in an elegant bob, and she is fashionably dressed.
+She has a natural elegance, and she emanates life-wisdom without being pedantic.
 She looks like the eldest of the lot and the wisest, at least, that is the impression she makes.